mwpryer/ascii-ify/README.md

 ## Features

-Transform media into ASCII art in real-time using your webcam or uploaded files.
 Key features include:

+- Support for image and video file uploads
 - Real-time webcam feed conversion
-- Support for image and video file uploads
 - Customisable output dimensions, character sets, and colours
 - Copy ASCII to clipboard or download it as a PNG or MP4/WebM
+- Tweak image brightness and contrast
+- Zoom and pan controls

 ## How It Works

 ### ASCII Conversion

-The core algorithm transforms visual media into ASCII art through the following steps:
+The core algorithm transforms visual media into ASCII through the following steps:

 1. **Pixel Sampling**: For each ASCII character position, a grid of pixels is sampled from the source image or video.
 Within each region, RGB values are averaged to determine overall brightness.
 A stride pattern optimises performance by sampling fewer pixels in larger regions.